23 October 2017

 What a beautiful way to start this play!
 Making sure everyone in the audience is on edge and ready for this atmospheric staging of a horror classic.

-The story follows the book more closely than the film, but seems to focus more on the gory, scary parts rather than fleshing out any of the charactera.
+The story follows the book more closely than the film, but seems to focus more on the gory, scary parts rather than fleshing out any of the characters.
 It’s definitely not a play for everyone, but I massively enjoyed it.
-Five and a half out of six rainbow sloths from me.